-Freddie Leekya cared these two figures out of Zunistone - the name for a material found a little east of Zuni.
-The Medicine Man is 4 inches tall and the Warrior is a little shy of 4.25 inches tall. $150 each
+Freddie Leekya cared this warrior figure out of Zunistone - the name for a material found a little east of Zuni.
+Just a little shy of 4.25 inches tall. $150

 An anter raccoon by Ruben Najera.
 1.85 inches long and $60.
 And an amazing skateboarding raccoon, also by Ruben.
 2.25 inches long.
 Quite the classy skateboard, what with the turquoise wheels! $90.
 Two photos of a snazzy owl, carved of serpentine by Eddington Hannaweeke.
 2 inches long. $90.